-To Apply the concept and consequences of analyticity and the Cauchy-Riemann equations and evaluate contour integrals directly by the fundamental theorem.
+Students will be able to apply the concept and consequences of analyticity and the Cauchy-Riemann equations and evaluate contour integrals directly by the fundamental theorem.
 Represent functions as Taylor, power and Laurent series, classify singularities and poles & find residues.